djplaner/memex/sense/Paper Summaries/consistency-is-key-in-online-learning.md

 1. suggest that online-course templates may be drivers of online learning communities with the potential to reduce transactional distance
 2. notes that online-course templates may serve as online tutorials for first-time students and help students successfully navigate (a need identified in Naylor et al, 2016)
-3. online-course templates have the ablity to contribut to lower online student drop-out rates
+3. online-course templates have the ability to contribute to lower online student drop-out rates

 ## Practical Recommendations